jf-2023/sec_data_pipepline/README.md

 # Securities and Exchange Commission (SEC) Data Processing Pipeline

-This project processes and analyzes financial data from various companies.
-It includes data fetching, cleaning, processing, and visualization.
+This project processes financial data from various publicallly traded companies that report to the SEC.
+It includes data fetching, cleaning, and transformation.

 ## Features

 - Fetches financial data from the SEC API
-- Cleans and processes financial data
+- Cleans financial data
 - Returns a pandas DataFrame with 10-K data
-- Benchmarks data fetching and cleaning methods
+- Benchmarks data fetching methods
+- Will include benchmarks for data cleaning methods (in progress)
-- Includes tests for data fetching and cleaning
+- Will include tests for data fetching and cleaning (planned)

 ## File Structure